Splitting and Parallelizing of Quantum Convolutional Neural Networks for Learning Translationally Symmetric Data: Split-parallelizing QCNN

 which is the $T$-invariance of GQML~\eqref{eq: GQML}.
-In this sense, sp-QCNN can be viewed as an application of GQML to QCNN.
-This insight suggests that sp-QCNN can be used to raise QML capability in tasks where translational operation should not change the data output.
+Therefore, the sp-QCNN can be seen as applying GQML to the QCNN.
+This insight suggests that the sp-QCNN can be used to enhance QML capability in tasks where the translation operation on the input data should not change the output.
+Here, let us clarify the difference between our model and the previously proposed equivariant QCNN~\cite{Nguyen2022-go}.
+In Ref.~\cite{Nguyen2022-go}, the equivariance of the pooling layer in the QCNN is achieved by randomly selecting which qubits to discard based on a given symmetry.
+The advantage of this conventional model lies in its applicability to various symmetries, while the sp-QCNN is specifically tailored to translational symmetry, imposing equivariance by splitting the circuit.
+In terms of the number of shots required, our model should be more efficient than the conventional equivariant QCNN by maximizing the utilization of qubit resources.

-Our work offers a new direction for exploiting data symmetry to enhance QML potential.
-A critical difference between sp-QCNN and GQML is that input data itself is symmetric in our approach (see Eq.~\eqref{eq: rhoi}), but not in GQML (e.g., the cat's picture is not rotation-invariant).
-Hence, the tasks to which each technique can be applied are distinct.
-In addition, each approach brings different benefits.
+Our work also provides a new direction for exploiting data symmetry to improve the potential of QML.
+A critical difference between our problem setting and common ones in GQML is that the input data itself is symmetric in our problem [Eq.~\eqref{eq: rhoi}], but not in GQML (e.g., the cat image is not rotation invariant).
+Therefore, each approach brings different benefits.
 Although the usual GQML improves trainability and generalization, our method reduces measurement costs through substantial parallelization.
-Thus, sp-QCNN is especially advantageous for near-term quantum devices in which computational resources are limited.
+Thus, the sp-QCNN is particularly advantageous for near-term quantum devices where computational resources are limited.